 Whether it’s the holidays, or simply the multitude of birthday parties, wedding receptions, and baby showers that you are invited to each year, the cost of gift-giving can add up!

-Here are four tips on how to never pay full-price for gifts!
+Four tips on how to never pay full-price for gifts

 Pay with gift cards

 Have you joined Swagbucks or Ibotta?
 Do you shop Target deals when they offer free gift cards for purchasing certain items?
 If so, hang on to those gift cards and use them to purchase gifts for others!